How to Become a Registered Dietitian (RD)

 Step 1: Earn an Accredited Bachelor’s or Master’s Degree

 The first step to become a registered dietitian is to earn a degree in the area of nutrition and obtain a verification statement from an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited program.
 This is required in order to sit for the CDR exam.
-Currently, if an individual is interested in pursuing their RD, they may hold either a bachelor’s or master’s degree from an ACEND-accredited school; however, it is important to note that this will change in 2024.
+Currently, if an individual is interested in pursuing RD licensure, they may hold either a bachelor’s or master’s degree from an ACEND-accredited school; however, it is important to note that this will change in 2024.
 On January 1, 2024, a graduate degree will be the minimum requirement to sit for the CDR exam instead of a baccalaureate degree.

-If you graduate before 2024, you may pursue a bachelor’s degree in clinical nutrition, dietetics, public health nutrition, or foods and nutrition.
+If you graduate before 2024 you may pursue a bachelor’s degree in clinical nutrition, dietetics, public health nutrition, or foods and nutrition.
 Your courses will focus on evidence-based nutrition, nutritional therapy, community nutrition, applied food principles and food service systems.

 Step 2: Complete a Dietetic Internship